The effort to maintain a constant and comfortable temperature inside your home is hindered primarily by two forces: conduction and convection.

 How Air Tightness Can Help

-An air tightness layer works alongside a sufficient layer of continuous insulation to create a barrier whereby uncontrolled air and moisture movement, and uncontrolled heat loss is removed.
-In other words, both conduction and convection can be managed through appropriate design and material choices.
+An airtightness layer works in tandem with continuous insulation to form a barrier that together stops uncontrolled air movement, moisture transfer, and heat loss.
+In other words, this combination helps manage both conduction and convection through smart design and material choices.

 How Can Air Tightness Be Achieved?